top of page

 Qualified surrogate mothers or egg donors must be mentally and physically healthy.
 A surrogate mother must have already have given birth to at least one child of her own with no major complications during pregnancy and delivery.

 You will be required to come to Georgia 2 times (for the creation of the embryos at the IVF Clinic and the eventual delivery of the child).
-The first preferred visit is to meet your surrogate mother once you are matched and complete the medical screening at the IVF clinic, the IVF procedure and embryo transfer .
+The first visit is to meet your doctor in charge, donate biological material for the program and arrange legal documents.
 The second visit is for the birth of your child.
-You will not know the exact day and time when your surrogate will go into labor, you should prepare to come to Georgia at least one week prior to your surrogate’s due date.
+You will not know the exact day and time when your surrogate mother will go into labor, you should prepare to come to Georgia at least one week prior to your surrogate mother`s due delivery date.

-Frozen embryos are stored at your IVF clinic.
+Frozen embryos are stored at your IVF clinic and you have to pay for the storage in case you are willing to keep your frozen embryos.
 If you choose to move your embryos, your IVF center will assist you in that process.

-Of course, you may use the cryopreserved embryos in a future surrogacy if you choose.
+Of course, you may use the cryopreserved embryos in a future surrogacy program if you choose.

 The Georgian Birth Certificate can be obtained as soon as the baby is born.
-It takes about 10 working days.
-In the Birth Certificate there are intended parents’ names written as a mother and a father of the child and there is no surrogacy mentioned at all.
+It takes about 5 - 14 working days.
+In the Birth Certificate there are intended parents’ names written as a mother and a father of the child and there is no surrogacy program mentioned at all.

 As soon as we get the enquiry from the parents, we highly recommend them to contact their embassies and surrogacy law attorney in their home country and get as much information as possible about the baby`s passport or travel document.
 The Intended parents should have the detailed information about the paperwork the embassy requires registering the child.
 The Intended parents should be ensured they are properly informed of the requirements in their own country once they return home.
 The Intended parents have 9 months of the pregnancy which is a sufficient period of time in order to start collecting necessary documents before the baby birth.

-As a general rule, we advise international intended parents to plan on returning home after 4 weeks, to allow ample time for any DNA testing, getting the baby Birth Certificate and the application for travel document and/or passport.
+As a general rule, we advise international intended parents to plan on returning home after 4 weeks, to allow ample time for any DNA testing (if it is required by the embassy of the parent`s country), getting the baby Birth Certificate and the application for travel document and/or passport.
 Besides, it is not recommended to take the newborn baby on board the plane at least one month as it may negatively influence his/her health.

 Aurora-Georgia helps only Heterosexual Couples.
 According to the legislation of Georgia only heterosexual couples can legally participate in the surrogacy and/or donation program.